 Section 53 in Malden and Revere was an 18,900-feet long, 30-inch steel pipeline, exceeding 60 years of age.
 Workers dug four test pits to determine the condition of this pipeline and uncovered 18 holes in the pipe.
 Investigations into recent failures revealed severe corrosion through the pipe wall in several locations.
 Replacement of the Malden portion of Section 53 with a new 48-inch main has been completed.
-The Revere portion of Section 53 will be rehabilitated and/or replaced as necessary.
+The Revere portion of Section 53 has been sliplined with steel pipe.
 In addition to feeding into the new 48-inch Saugus/Lynn pipeline, this pipeline will play an important role in the supply network for Deer Island.
 Sections 49 and 49A, an old 24-inch pipeline, is used to connect Section 53 to Shaft 9A of the City Tunnel.
 It is undersized for this purpose and is a severe restriction.
 A new 3,000-foot, 48 or 60-inch diameter pipeline is needed to reinforce Sections 49 and 49A.
 An 850-feet portion of Section 68 interconnects Section 53 with the new Saugus/Lynn pipeline.
 This section needs to be reinforced with 850 feet of 48-inch pipeline.
 The Shaft 9A-D Extension will provide a more reliable connector to the Section 99 pipeline that serves as the suction line to the Gillis Pump Station.

 Construction of the Malden Section 53 and Revere Beach pipelines was substantially completed in September and October 1994 respectively.
-Construction of Section 53 Revere started in October 2008.
+Sliplining of Section 53 Revere was completed in August 2009.